-While reading Eddie and Dawn Leopard’s Home Base Marriage, one experiences the feeling not of reading an advice book, but of enjoying a conversation around the table after a pleasant meal.
+While reading Eddie and Dawn Leopard’s Home Base Marriage, one experiences the feeling not of reading an advice book, but of talking with friends after a pleasant meal.

 It’s a conversation laced with laughter, tears and real-life stories, marked by honesty and openness from a couple who admit that theirs has been an “unconventional” pastor’s family.
 Home Base Marriage also includes sections written by the Leopards’ grown children and their spouses.